Cadence-GitHub/Stouffville-By-laws-AI/README.md

    - Token usage and cost information
    - Performance metrics showing timing information for each processing step
    - Option to compare all three versions of the answer (complete, filtered active only, and layman's terms)
+   - Interactive bylaw viewer for exploring specific bylaws in detail
+   - Sidebar integration that allows viewing bylaws without leaving the main interface

 This architecture ensures that the system can accurately respond to user queries about Stouffville by-laws by finding the most semantically relevant information and presenting it in a natural, conversational format.